Using technical noise to increase the signal-to-noise ratio, via imaginary weak values

-In order to examine the conditions for the AAV effect, in the context of an imperfect meter preparation, we can look on the evolution (up to normalization):
+We turn now to examining the conditions for the AAV effect, in the context of an imperfect meter preparation.
+The evolution (up to normalization) is given by:

-The AAV effect means that the final state of the meter is determined by the first term, so we need to require that its initial state is such that the second term is negligible.
-When examining the expectation value of this expression, we will consider only the first term in the sum, i.e. $n=2$, assuming the rest are smaller.
-An additional simplification can be done assuming $ |(C^{n})_w | < | C_w |^n $ for $n>1$, which is the case, in general, for a weak value that is larger than any eigenvalue, limiting our concern to verifying the condition: $ | k C_w | ^2 \langle P^2 \rangle \ll 1$.
+The AAV effect means that the final state of the meter is determined by the first term, so we want to see when the second term is negligible.
+In an experiment aimed at measuring a tiny effect $k$ is extremely small, so it would be natural to look on the case where $k \rightarrow 0$ in which the condition for the AAV is trivial.

+For a more detailed condition, but one that is related to quantities which are already used, we need make some assumptions.
+One is that, in the sum over $n$, the first term in the sum, i.e. $n=2$, is the largest, since higher orders would be smaller.
+Another one is assuming $ |(C^{n})_w | < | C_w |^n $ for $n>1$, which is the case, in general, for a weak value that is larger than any eigenvalue, limiting our concern to verifying the condition: $ | k C_w | ^2 \langle P^2 \rangle \ll 1$.
 For the state (\ref{gaussq}), it amounts to $ |k C_w |^2 \Delta^{-2} \ll 1 $, implying that there is no dependency on the distribution of $Q_0$ and also that for a purely real (imaginary) weak value, the $S/N$ (\ref{snr2}) ( (\ref{snr3}) ) have to be small for $N_{\Phi} =1$.
 Thus, a small $S/N$ per measurement is a necessary condition for the AAV effect.
 For the state (\ref{gaussp2}), with a distribution (\ref{prob1}), we have

 implying that in order to make the S/N (\ref{snr6}) large, for any value of $ \Delta_p$, one has to perform many measurements.